CraigKelly/dmk/README.md

 * DMK_OUTPUTS - a colon (":") delimited list of outputs for this step
 * DMK_CLEAN - a colon (":") delimited list of extra clean files for this step

-**IMPORTANT!** These DMK_ variables are setup *after* the config file is read and *will* override any variables set in the environment before startup or via an env file.
+**IMPORTANT!** These `DMK_` variables are setup *after* config file processing and *will* override any variables set in the environment before startup or via an env file.

 Also note that although `bash` evaluates the command, `dmk` does it's own variable expansion before executing the command.
 However, only `DMK_STEPNAME` will be defined for `dmk` variable expansion.
 See "Using Variables" above for details.

 When the command for a step is activated, it will inherit the original environment that `dmk` is running in, modified in this order: